-In 2019, approximately a third of the total population in India lived in cities.
-The trend shows an increase of urbanization by almost 4 percent in the last decade, meaning people have moved away from rural areas to find work and make a living in the cities.
+In 2020, approximately a third of the total population in India lived in cities.
+The trend shows an increase of urbanization by 4 percent in the last decade, meaning people have moved away from rural areas to find work and make a living in the cities.

 Leaving the field